NLB Overdrive

 Back Cover Preview

-Users will be able to view the back cover when hovering over the book recommendation in home page.
+Users can view the back cover by hovering over a book recommendation on the homepage.

 Paper Prototype of Back Cover Preview